Are you seeking funding for a PhD in cellular agriculture?

 Once accepted, all New Harvest Research Fellows will be expected to participate in weekly remote group meetings and to attend fellowship retreats with the New Harvest staff every six months.
 Research Fellows may also be asked to participate in New Harvest’s annual cellular agriculture conference by speaking or presenting a research poster.

-Fellowship program application deadlines fall on November 15 and June 15 of each year.
-Applicants will be notified of their results 1 month after the submission deadline.
+Fellowship program application deadlines fall on November 15 and April 15 of each year.

 The New Harvest Fellowship Program was established in 2015.